Sales teams care about numbers.

 Before you measure anything, remember the end goal.
 How is your sales team going to improve sales performance?

 Measure the things that help your team achieve their goals.
-Identify what activities drive sales, what activities and behaviors negatively impact outcomes, and focus on improving the former and minimizing the latter.
+Identify what activities drive sales as well as what activities and behaviors negatively impact outcomes, and focus on improving the former and minimizing the latter.

 Don’t measure KPIs that don’t contribute to this goal.
-Don’t measure too many KPIs – this creates confusion, causes your team to focus more on data collection than taking action, and makes it difficult for them to identify what really impacts sales performance.
+This creates confusion, causes your team to focus more on data collection than taking action, and makes it difficult for them to identify what really impacts sales performance.

 Make the Metrics Work For You